All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 Q/ What prices are Bengal kittens?

 A/My prices depend on colour, markings and how close they are to the breed standard.
-My bengal kittens start at 650.
 Boys are 650 and girls are 675.

 Q/What prices are Cashmere kittens?

-A/ My prices for a cashmere start at £850 depending on how close they are to the breed standard.
+A/ My prices for a cashmere start at £850 for a boy and £875 for a girl.

 Q/ There is some wording on the kittens pages I dont understand